daitan/GBF-Bookmaker-Scraper/README.md

 # GBF-Bookmaker-Scraper

-Simple script that scrapes the guild war scores of your crew and your opponent every minute and updates a spreadsheet accordingly.
-Based off of kyoukaya's [gbf-scraper](https://github.com/kyoukaya/gbf-scraper)
+Simple script that scrapes the bookmaker scores every 20 minutes and updates a spreadsheet as well as outputs to a discord webhook accordingly.
+Loosely based off of kyoukaya's [gbf-scraper](https://github.com/kyoukaya/gbf-scraper)

 ## Installation